kianryan/kianryan.github.io/_posts/2022-11-28-psion-sidecar-ppp-modem-and-terminal.md

 The build is pretty straightforward and only requires through hole soldering.

 To build:
-* Solder the long male header to the Pi Zero.
+* Solder the long male header to the Pi Zero W.
 * Solder the Lipo shim as close as possible to the Pi.
 * Screw the nylon stand offs on the three sides still available to you.
 Add nuts to the underside.
 * Add the PiRS232 board to the top and screw in the nylon screws.